Cucoriedka27/melonik9/README.md

 - 👋 Hi, I’m @Melonik
 - 👀 I’m interested in ... coding
 - 🌱 I’m currently learning ...
-Unreal Engine 5
+C++
 - 💞️ I’m looking to collaborate on ... nothing
 - 📫 How to reach me ...
-Discord: Čučoriedka#8905
+Discord: .cucoriedka

 <!---
 melonik9/melonik9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.